jtsternberg/Google-Analytics-Top-Content-Widget/readme.txt

 * New filters, 'gtc_analytics_request_params', and "gtc_analytics_{$context}_request_params" for modifying the request arguments to the Google Analytics API. (for things [like this](https://wordpress.org/support/topic/uniques-instead-of-raw-pageviews?replies=1))

 = 1.6.0 =
-* Replaced dependency on 'Google Analytics Dashboard' plugin with a dependency on 'Google Analytics by Yoast'
+* Replaced dependency on 'Google Analytics Dashboard' plugin with a dependency on 'Google Analytics by MonsterInsights'
 * New filters, 'gtc_list_format' and 'gtc_list_item_format' for modifying the format of the list/list-item output

 = 1.5.7 =